golosegor/pyspark-nested-fields-functions/README.md

 #### Whitelist

 Preserving all fields listed in parameters.
-All other parameters will be dropped
+All other fields will be dropped

 ```python
 from nestedfunctions.functions.whitelist import whitelist